frh2020/topics/time_series/README.md

 Univariate and multivariate outputing yeild similar results.

 seasonality feature 'doy' plays a significant role in the training.
-It impact highly seasonally dependent features such as temperature.
+It impacts highly seasonally dependent features such as temperature.

 ## Future works
 internal state depends on number of days